tensorflow/tensorflow/tensorflow/lite/micro/docs/rfc-16x8-quantization-port.md

 ### Goals
 - Port a subset of 16x8 reference kernels from TensorFlow Lite to TensorFlow Lite Micro
-- Avoid increasing default code size of TensorFlow Lite Micro
+- Avoid increasing default code size or arena size of TensorFlow Lite Micro
 - Lay the groundwork for creating a CMSIS-NN port of the 16x8 kernels

 ### Non-goals